vivekteega/flowallet-testnet/README.md

 * Resolves: Object {totalTxs, floData (Array)}

 ## Compact IndexedDB operations
-`compactIDB` operations can be used to perform basic IndexedDB operations such as add, read/write, modify and remove.Contains following operations.
+`compactIDB` operations can be used to perform basic IndexedDB operations such as add, read/write, modify and remove.
+These functions are asynchronous and return a promise.
+Contains the following operations.

 #### setDefaultDB
 	compactIDB.setDefaultDB(dbName)
 `setDefaultDB` sets the database on which further operations will be performed.
 1. dbName - This is the name of default database to be used.
+* Note: this operation is neither promisified nor returns a value.
+It just sets the default DB

 #### initDB
 	compactIDB.initDB(dbName, objectStores = {})
 `initDB` initializes new IndexedDB.
 1. dbName - Specifies database to be initialized.
 2. objectStores - This is an object containing various objectStores to be initiazed when creating an IDB.
+* Resolves: Status (string) | Rejects: error

 #### openDB
 	compactIDB.openDB(dbName = this.defaultDB)
 `openDB` returns a promise that resolves to a default database object.
 1. dbName - Name of the database (optional, uses defaultDB if not specified)
+* Resolves: database (IDB) | Rejects: error

 #### deleteDB
 	compactIDB.deleteDB(dbName = this.defaultDB)
 `deleteDB` deletes the specified database.
 1. dbName - Name of the database (optional, uses defaultDB if not specified)
+* Resolves: Status (string) | Rejects: error

 #### writeData
 	compactIDB.writeData(obsName, data, key = false, dbName = this.defaultDB)